Dog Bite Injuries – What Happens Before, During & After A Lawsuit is Filed?

 Interrogatories, Request for Production of Documents, Requests for Admissions of Fact, Inspection Demands, Demands for Medical Examination, and Depositions are called formal discovery.
 If one side fails to comply with a discovery request, the propounding party can file a motion with the court asking the court to compel compliance.
 The opposing party can file an opposition explaining why the discovery motion should be denied.
 The court will have the attorneys appear before the judge to argue the motions and the court will rule.
 If the court rules that the discovery responses are insufficient, the court will order further responses.

 Either side can draft and file a Motion for Summary Adjudication of the Issues.
 This motion is usually filed by the defendant and it asks the court to dismiss plaintiff’s complaint.
 In order to win this motion, the defendant must prove that if the evidence presented is looked at in the light most favorable to the plaintiff, the plaintiff as a matter of law cannot prevail.
 The plaintiff’s attorney will file a written opposition to this motion setting forth the evidence that establishes legal and factual bases that would allow the case to proceed.
-To learn more go to: What is Evidence?

 The parties designate expert witnesses who may testify at trial.
 The attorneys may choose to take the deposition of all, some, or none of the expert witnesses.